 This umami-rich stir-fried vegetable dish of ‘red fire’ greens with yellow soybean sauce is often made with water spinach (also known as morning glory) but works very well with a wide range of seasonal green vegetables, local or Asian.

 Fai daeng, which literally translates as ‘red fire’, isn’t a warning about the chilli heat level of the dish, but refers to the huge flame that leaps out of the wok as liquid hits the smoking-hot oil.
-Author John Chantarasak, from whose Kin Thai book this recipe is taken, suggests omitting that step at home if you want to keep your eyebrows!
+Author John Chantarasak’s Kin Thai book from which this recipe is taken, suggests omitting that step at home if you want to keep your eyebrows!

 You can make this dish with many different greens.
 Chantarasak suggests wild garlic leaves, spinach, mustard greens, watercress, turnip tops (cime di rapa), cabbage leaves, Brussels sprout tops, and asparagus.
 Of course, you try it with many other vegetables too.